yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - **Progressive Enhancement** : Building the website to keep all functions work properly for **all the browsers**, then optimize the website to support the newer browser, let the basic functionality will work on older systems.

-> - Use progressive enhancement will cost more time and manpower in the begging, but easily to maintain, use graceful degradation can make website online quickly, depends on the requirements.
+> - Use progressive enhancement will cost more time and manpower in the begging, but easily to maintain.
+Use graceful degradation can make website online quickly.
+Choose which to use it depends on the requirements.

 > - Related Reference : [認識優雅降級與漸進增強](http://augus-blog.logdown.com/posts/143403-graceful-degradation-and-progressive-enhancement)
 <br/><br/>